Why is Lyme Disease a Danger? You Should Understand the Severity

 Why is Lyme disease a danger?

 Why is Lyme disease a danger?
 Because of long-term effects that can hurt your mobility and cognitive skills while causing extreme lifestyle changes and emotional stress.
-If not treated the infection can spread to the joints, heart, and even the nervous system.
+If not treated, the infection can spread to the joints, heart, and even the nervous system.
 If the infection progresses to the chronic stage, symptoms continue for weeks, months, or even years after the initial bite.
-Untreated Lyme disease affects the joints by causing inflammation making it difficult to move.
+Untreated Lyme disease affects the joints by causing inflammation and making it difficult to move.
 For some, this can lead to arthritis as well.
 In the brain and rest of the body, it can lead to nerve problems that lead to failing mental health and muscle control.

 Treatments & Safety Precautions

-If you or a loved one might have contracted Lyme disease you must visit your primary care physician.
-Your insurance coverage should cover the standard antibiotic treatment, but you should talk to your Insurance agent to confirm!
+If you or a loved one might have contracted Lyme disease, you must visit your primary care physician.
+Your insurance coverage should cover the standard antibiotic treatment, but you should talk to your insurance agent to confirm!

-Medicare Questions?
+Got Medicare Questions?

-If you have Medicare questions call Empower today.
-Let us help with your Medicare questions so you can get back to the activities you enjoy the most.
-1-888-446-9157 or click here to get an INSTANT QUOTE
+Let us help you answer your questions so that you can get back to the activities that you enjoy the most.

 This article was updated on 11/21/24